 Well there’s no need to be alarmed.
-About 20 percent of children do this, says Dr. Paula Schreck, a pediatrician at St. John Providence Health System.
+About 20 percent of children do this, says Dr. Paula Schreck, a pediatrician with Ascension St. John Hospital.
 Boys are more likely to engage in the behavior.

 “This is similar to any tantrum,” Schreck says.
 “It’s usually brought on by frustration or lack of attention.”